 If any of this resonates with you, I urge you to seek out other men and sit together.
 Have conversations that go beneath the surface.
 Find strength in sharing your vulnerability.
 Listen.
 Talk.
 Laugh.
 Cry.
 Meditate.

 Before long you will begin to see fundamental shifts occurring.
 You will learn to take responsibility for your actions, get in touch with your innate intuition, act more decisively, communicate more clearly, attain the deepest levels of respect and honour for the feminine, feel profoundly connected with yourself, others and the universe and start manifesting your own warrior potential – one borne of strength, love, purpose, joy, fearlessness and compassionate wisdom.

-Asher hosts a "Warrior Within" men's circle which includes discussion and meditation on the nature of masculinity.
-He draws inspiration from Tibetan Buddhism, Kabbalah, the Stoics and influences such as Joseph Campbell, Robert Bly, David Foster Wallace and Rainer Maria Rilke.
+Asher hosts a weekly "Warrior Within" men's circle which includes discussion and meditation on the true nature of masculinity.
+Based on ancient Shamanic principles, the circle draws inspiration from major influences such as Joseph Campbell and Robert Bly.

 Please see here for details.